ssaran8/Team-Thrive/README.md

 This repository will has 3 primary folders.
 #### frontend
 The frontend folder is where all the frontend code will go.
 The code here contains the React application, which is made up of many React components.

+To run the frontend web app locally:
+  1. Clone the repo
+  2. Open a terminal in the project directory
+  3. Navigate to the frontend directory
+  4. Install NPM
+  5. Install dependencies
+    * `npm install`
+  6. Run this command:
+    * `npm start`

 #### backend
 The backend folder is where all the backend code is.
 The code here will be primarily in Java.